strong-code/BPBot/README.md

 ##How do I use it?
 ==================
 * Download the repo
-* Open config.py and fill in the necessary values below
+* Create config.py in the main directory (BPbot/config.py) and fill in the necessary values below
 	* Set SSL boolean to 'True' and change the port accordingly if you wish to use an SSL connection

 ```python